View (and save!) the full recipe for Wyoming Cowboy Cookies right this way.

 White baking chips and macadamia nuts are a fantastic duo in these buttery cookies.
 They are a nice change from the classic chocolate chip ones. —Cathy Lennon, Newport, Tennessee

 Crazy about chocolate chips?
 This chewy, oatmeal chocolate chip cookie has plenty, not to mention lots of heart-healthy oatmeal.
-The gang’ll come back for seconds so this big batch recipe is perfect.—Diane Neth, Menno, South Dakota
+The gang’ll come back for seconds so this big batch recipe is perfect.
+This is the best 'oat choc chip cookies recipe' you'll ever taste! —Diane Neth, Menno, South Dakota